farfarawaylabs/react-native-animated-gallery-view/README.md

 Gallery view can get any views as items (passed as children).
 Set a reg to the GalleryView instance in order to access and use the provided method setLayout which allows you to transition between different gallery layouts (see code example below)

+### props

+- layout: The initial layout for the gallery.
+Defaults to 'row'

+- spacing: The amount of space to have betwen items.
+Defaults to 5

+- itemStyle: Additional styles or override default styles for each gallery item

+- style: Additional styles or styles to override default style for all layout modes.
+This will be overriden by the more specific style props: columnLayoutStyle, rowLayoutStyle, wrapLayoutStyle

+- columnLayoutStyle: Additional style or override styles when gallery is in column mode

+- rowLayoutStyle: Additional style or override styles when gallery is in row mode

+- wrapLayoutStyle: Additional style or override styles when gallery is in wrap mode

 ```js
 import React, { useRef } from 'react';
 import { StyleSheet, View, Button } from 'react-native';